maximus-brown/maximus-brown.github.io/_pages/test.md

 Feel free to check out her most recent art [here!](https://www.behance.net/asahidior)

 ## Supporting local artists
-The isladiwa organization also helps share about other local artists in the Philippines like this one from [@OlieMerza](https://twitter.com/OlieMerza).
+The isladiwa organization also helps support and share about other local artists in the Philippines like this one from [@OlieMerza](https://twitter.com/OlieMerza).

 ![](/images/posts/isladiwa/isladiwa_8.jpeg)